 This Library-based session will allow you to share and gain support with your approach to research so far.
 This session will be led by the English subject librarian, Kate Courage.

-The Research for Writing provision requires students to complete one short assignment.
+The Research for Writing provision requires students to complete two short assignments (Parts I and II).

 Part I: a 1,000 word formative referencing assignment.
 This assignment can be EITHER a 1000-word formative reflective assignment on the texts that have most influenced the student OR a 1000-word critical review of a fictional text.
 Both versions of this assignment will be assessed according to the accurate use of MLA or MHRA referencing.
 This assignment must be submitted on Tabula by 12 noon on Monday, week 10, term 1.